RCA Guide8 min read

 Why RCA Matters: The Numbers

 The business case for thorough RCA is compelling.
-According to research from the University of Copenhagen and Roskilde University, 84% of IT system failures are repeat incidents.
+According to research from Mainz et al. at the University of Copenhagen and Roskilde University, 84% of IT system failures are repeat incidents.
 That means the vast majority of your downtime comes from problems you've already "fixed."

 The cost implications are significant.
 Enterprise downtime averages $9,000 per minute.
 If you're spending 30-60% of engineering time on unplanned work (a common figure), much of that is fighting the same fires repeatedly.
 Teams with mature RCA practices report spending 22% less time on unplanned work compared to those without.